 My research interests include the role of media in history as constitutive of African, African American, and other communities of culture.
 Also, I am keenly interested in contemporary media and filmic production practices, codes and conventions, and public policy and regulation of the media from the standpoint of the socially and economically challenged.
 In addition, my work emphasizes the use of media, and media production, and other communication practices to help foster civic engagement.

 My research interests include the cultural history of film, television, and media; the social and institutional constructions of the media audience; genre theory and screen genres; and screen industries.
 My work focuses on the value and meanings created at the conjuncture of cultural, institutional, and textual practice.
 My book Television in Transition: The Life and Afterlife of the Narrative Action Hero (Wiley-Blackwell, 2010) combines and connects analysis of the contemporary television industry with close readings of four individual programs to explain how innovation takes place and meaning is produced amidst changing institutional configurations.
-My work has also appeared in Cultural Studies, Social Semiotics, American Quarterly, and such collections as Media and Public Spheres (Palgrave Macmillan, 2007), the Handbook of Media Audiences (Wiley-Blackwell, 2011), and The International Encyclopedia of Media Studies (Wiley-Blackwell, 2013), and the forthcoming Routledge Companion to Global Popular Culture (Routledge, 2014).
+My work has also appeared in Cultural Studies, Social Semiotics, American Quarterly, and such collections as Media and Public Spheres (Palgrave Macmillan, 2007), the Handbook of Media Audiences (Wiley-Blackwell, 2011), The International Encyclopedia of Media Studies (Wiley-Blackwell, 2013), and the forthcoming Routledge Companion to Global Popular Culture (Routledge, 2014).

 My research interests include ethnography of communication, cultural discourse, organizational discourse, experiential learning, health communication and health narratives.
 I am particularly interested in developing online/ live teaching strategies and student outcomes that support traditional and non-traditional college students' experiential learning narratives.